cytomining/pycytominer/docs/tutorials.rst

 New to pycytominer?
 Start here.

-Tutorials are **learning-oriented**, guiding you through concepts step by step and explain the *why* behind each decision.
+Tutorials are **learning-oriented**, guiding you through concepts step by step and explaining the *why* behind each decision.
 They use small synthetic datasets so you can focus on understanding the pipeline rather than managing data.